Kalutara Vidyalaya: History

 In order to provide education to the Buddhist children of Kalutara district, the Kalutara Buddhist Society, led by Sir Cyril de Zoysa, tried to start a Buddhist school in Kalutara.

+On 6 January 1941, a new school was founded under the name Kalutara Vidyalaya, and student admissions began on the same day.
 As a result, Kalutara Vidyalaya was officially established on 13 January 1941, with 56 students and 11 teachers at the Martin Bungalow in Nagoda, Kalutara.
-In the beginning, the college was led by P. De S. Kularatne (principal of Ananda College), J. N. Jenendradasa (principal of Nalanda College), and E. W. Adikaram (principal of Ananda Sastralaya, Kotte).
+In the beginning, the college was led by P. de S. Kularatne (principal of Ananda College), J. N. Jinendradasa (principal of Nalanda College), and E. W. Adikaram (principal of Ananda Sastralaya, Kotte).
 Later, D. D. P. Samaraweera became the first principal of the college.

 After only six months, the college became a senior secondary school.
 At the beginning, Kalutara Vidyalaya at the Martin Bungalow was a mixed school.
-On 7 January 1942, Kalutara Balika Vidyalaya was established in Clammily House by P. de S. Kularatne as the girls' school, with Kalutara Vidyalaya becoming a boys' school.
+On 7 January 1942, Kalutara Balika Vidyalaya was established in Clammily House, which is also called Alwis Walawwa, by P. de S. Kularatne as the girls' school, with Kalutara Vidyalaya becoming a boys' school.
 On 18 March 1942, the Royal Air Force took over the school for their use during World War II.

 After a short break, Kalutara Vidyalaya recommenced at Kalutara Balika Vidyalaya.
 Sir Cyril de Zoysa noticed that it was hard to develop two schools and handed over his Brookline House to the Kalutara Balika Vidyalaya.
 As a result, it was decided to maintain Kalutara Vidyalaya at Alwis Walawwa, located near Galle Road and facing both the Kalu Ganga and the Indian Ocean.
-This remains the present location of Kalutara Vidyalaya.
+This became the present location of Kalutara Vidyalaya.

 In April 1946, the college began offering free education and was transferred across to the government.
 In 1998, the college became a national school.

 Today the school has about 3,500 students and more than 120 teachers.